jrfnl/clearPHP/rules/use-properties-default-values.md

 ```

-Default values are easier to find when they are set a declaration time, instead than in the middle of the code.
+Default values are easier to find when they are set at declaration time, instead of in the middle of the code.
 This also means less code written in the constructor.

-It is recommended to set default values to properties.
+It is recommended to set default values for properties.

 ## Rule Details

-The following are considered warning :
+The following are considered a warning:

 ```php
 <?php